pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 }
 ```

-Then previously you would drive an alert from the feature's view like so:
+Then previously you would drive it from the feature's view like so:

 ```swift
 .alert(store: store.scope(state: \.$alert, action: \.alert))